Alloy Artifacts

 Selected Tools

-Currently all of our examples of KTC's tools are contract production for other brands, in particular the Fuller Tool Company and its Award subsidiary.
+Currently most of our examples of KTC's tools are contract production for other brands, including Toyota, Nissan, Fuller, and Sears.
 These tools are shown in the sections below.

 KTC offers an extensive selection of tools under its own brands, and we will add examples as they become available.